 - This measurement tells us how heavy the snow is, or its density.
 This is a very important parameter used to estimate snow loadings for buildings.

 - Choose a location and measure the snow depth following the above instructions.

-- Find an old saucepan (or similar cylinder) with straight sides, and measure its (inside) diameter
+- Find an old saucepan (or similar cylinder) with straight sides, and measure its (inside) diameter and its height

 - Press the upside-down saucepan vertically down into the snow until you reach the ground (snow may need to be compressed into the pan – that’s ok)

 - Pick up the saucepan and most of the snow should come with it.
 Pick up any snow that falls out and put it in the pan.